Xuedinan/MessageBox/README.md

         - Program provide error message when username is invalid or exsits
     - Login prorgam with user information

-2. Select a audience want to leave message or review message
+2. Select a audience want to leave message or review message received from other users

-    - Defual 5 users
-    - Option: keep new signed up users name
+    - Provide defual users
     - Review message
-        - Return empty message when no message exsit for selected audience
+        - Return empty message when no message exsit
-        - Print out history message for selected user *- Option: provide English and Chinese options.*
+        - Print out historical message for the user
+            *- Option: provide English and Chinese options.*

-    - User write message and program save it to database *- Option: using ChatGPT to save with English and Chinese text*
+    - User write message to selected user and program save it to database *- Option: using ChatGPT to save with English and Chinese text*

 3. User log out and exit program

+Simple work-flow

+    1. welcome
+    2. get user command
+    3. check user command
+        3.1 sign up
+        3.2 log in
+        3.3 ask for action
+            3.3.1 review message
+                a. only review users message
+                b. print out message
+            3.3.2 write message
+                a. select user
+                b. save message to local file
+    4. exit

 ```
 **Pending for decesion**